 Europe is one of the leading maritime centres in the world with more than 300 key seaports along its coastline, controls around one-third of the world's merchant fleet, and accommodates many maritime service providers and marine equipment industries.

 Maritime transport plays an important role in the EU economy.
 It transports 75% of EU’s external trade and more than one-third of internal trade - European ports welcome more than 400 million passengers each year.
 (1)

 On the other hand, transport as a whole represents almost a quarter of Europe's greenhouse gas emissions (GHG) and is the main cause of air pollution in cities.
-Mainly road transport is the biggest emitter accounting for more than 70% of all GHG emissions (in 2014) but the shipping emissions represent around 13% of the overall EU´s transport GHG emissions.
+Mainly road transport is the biggest emitter accounting for more than 70% of all GHG emissions (in 2014) but shipping emissions represent around 13% of the overall EU´s transport GHG emissions.
 It is obvious that the shipping industry needs to engage in systemic change in how ships are designed, built, fuelled and operated.
 (2)

 The NAUTILUS project focuses on passenger and cruise ships which are particularly affected by these policies as these ships are docked on ports or are near harbours for more than 50% of their operation time.
-Besides the legislations, there is higher societal pressure on passenger and cruise ships, since their customers, travellers and holiday goers, as well as local inhabitants are demanding a clean and smoke-free environment.
+Besides the legislation, there is higher societal pressure on passenger and cruise ships, since their customers, travellers and holiday goers, as well as local inhabitants, are demanding a clean and smoke-free environment.

 The project is prepared under call H2020-MG-2018-2019-2020.